Simhyeon/r4d/docs/macro_syntax.md

 **NOTE**

-An unbalanced parenthesis changes the behaviour of macro invocation and a non-double-quoted comma will change the number or content of arguments.
-If desirable content includes unbalanced parentheses or commas, enclose the body with string literal with the syntax of ```\* TEXT GOES HERE *\```, yet literal inside macro body will printed as is.
-Or put escape character before ending parenthesis, though this won't work in macro definition.
+An unbalanced parenthesis changes the behaviour of macro invocation and a non-escaped comma will change the number or content of arguments.
+If desirable content includes unbalanced parentheses or commas, enclose the body with string literal with the syntax of ```\* TEXT GOES HERE *\```, by the way literal inside macro body will printed as is.
 ```
 $repeat(2,I'm,comma,separated
 )